jhob101/download-wordpress-latest/README.md

 # Download latest WordPress version
-Windows Powershell script to check for a new WordPress version, if there is one to download it and then to archive the previously downloaded version.
+Windows Powershell & BASH scripts to check for a new WordPress version, if there is one to download it and then to archive the previously downloaded version.

 The script:
 - Checks for a new version